Rakhisharma/Shotgun-maths-game/README.md

 Learn IT, Girl Project.

-This project is completed under the guidence of my mentor Rohit Kashyap (Also known as rkgudboy).
+This project is completed under the guidence of my mentor Rohit Kashyap (Also known as https://github.com/rkgudboy).